A Wepa Afternoon in the Barrio: The Sonidera Scene in Northeast Mexico

 “In my neighborhood, Los Piratas were always around, so I named the sound system Radio Pirata.
 That’s where my interest in audio really started.
 I was already involved in social work, bringing people together and organizing dances, which is how I got to know all the gangs in Saltillo.”

-Napoleón reminds me that Colombian music first arrived in the center of Monterrey and from there crossed the San Luisito Bridge, spreading into what is now known as Colonia Independencia.
+Napoleón reminds me that Colombian music first arrived in the center of Monterrey.
+From there it crossed the San Luisito Bridge, also known as Puente del Papa [2], spreading into what is now known as Colonia Independencia.
 That is where the Dueñez sound system dynasty resides, recognized as one of the pioneering families in the reproduction of cumbias rebajadas and credited with expanding the genre to San Luis Potosí, Coahuila, and other surrounding states.

 According to Napoleón, the Dueñez family has been a driving force in the informal distribution of Colombian music between these territories.
 In the late 1960s, within this very context, Gabriel Dueñez began selling cassettes on the San Luisito Bridge in Monterrey, recording tropical songs from his vinyl collection—an activity that quickly gained popularity and spread to other parts of the city.